mapbox/tiny-sdf/README.md

 var oneSDF = tinySDFGenerator.draw('泽');
 // returns a Uint8ClampedArray array of alpha values (0–255) for a size x size square grid

+// To generate glyphs with variable advances (e.g. non-ideographic glyphs),
+// use `drawWithMetrics`
+var sdfWithMetrics = tinySDFGenerator.drawWithMetrics('A');
+// sdfWithMetrics.data is the same as in `draw`, except the size may be clipped to fit the glyph
+// sdfWithMetrics.metrics contains:
+//  top:        Top alignment: glyph ascent - 'top' = baseline
+//  left:       Currently hardwired to 0
+//  width:      Width of rasterized portion of glyph
+//  height
+//  advance:    Layout advance
+//  sdfWidth:   Width of the returned bitmap, usually but not always width + 2 * buffer
+//  sdfHeight
+//  fontAscent: Maximum ascent of font from baseline
 ```